MicrosoftDocs/sdk-api/sdk-api-src/content/mswmdm/nf-mswmdm-iwmdmenumdevice-skip.md

 If the requested number of devices to skip is greater than the remaining devices, the return value from <b>Skip</b> is S_FALSE.
 At this point, <i>pceltFetched</i> must be used to determine the number of interfaces skipped.
 If you skip to the end of the device array, a subsequent call to <i>Next</i> also returns S_FALSE.
-For more information about the standard enumerator Skip method, see the Microsoft COM documentation, available at the <a href="http://go.microsoft.com/fwlink/p/?linkid=3282">Microsoft Web site</a>.
+For more information about the standard enumerator Skip method, see the Microsoft COM documentation, available at the Microsoft Web site.